Navigation auf uzh.ch

 offen:

-Kontakt: Caro Hautekiet, E-Mail
+Kontakt: Noah Rischert, E-Mail

 Beschreibung: Working memory can be defined as a capacity-limited cognitive system that is used for the storage and manipulation of information.
 Within working memory, information can be prioritized by using a retro-cue.
 A retro-cue is typically a spatial cue that indicates which of the memory items will be most relevant for the upcoming memory test (Griffin & Nobre, 2003; Landman et al., 2003).
 When a retro-cue is used, memory performance has been found to be improved for the cued item in comparison to the uncued items.
 The memory performance benefit for the cued item is such a robust finding in the literature that it is considered a benchmark in working memory research (see Oberauer et al., 2018).
 Still, it remains unclear why this benefit arises.
 Past studies have proposed different hypotheses (see Souza & Oberauer, 2016 for an overview), but no consensus has been reached so far.